The name that inspired us

 Thomas Chippendale

-A Yorkshireman, Chippendale made his name in London designing furniture in the mid-Georgian, English Rococo and Neoclassical styles.
-The world fell in love with his work, and his legacy remains influential across the world today.
-For us, it’s 1718 forever.
+A Yorkshireman, Chippendale made his name in London, designing furniture in the mid-Georgian, English Rococo, and Neoclassical styles.
+The world fell in love with his work, and his legacy remains influential today.
+For us, it’s Studio 1718 forever.

 Sir Edwin Lutyens